Ibero-American Studies: Master's Program 'Communication and Society in Ibero-America' Course Catalog April - July 2026

 This course counts as seminar for module 5.

-Practical: Trends in digital communication research
+Seminar: Trends in digital communication research

 Today’s societies are facing severe changes, some related to communication phenomena or technologies in the digital world.
 They change the production and reception of news and political information by applying artificial intelligence and selecting content by algorithms and influencers.
 These changes occur in a digital media environment where users are threatened to lose control over their agency by disinformation (e.g., during the Covid pandemic) or because of being unwillingly targeted by political campaigns.
 However, users, when facing disinformation, are not helpless and can counter it.
 Such communication phenomena are on the agenda of current digital communication research, and this practice aims to provide an introductory understanding of what these current topics are and how they shape the production of news and political information as well as our media use in changing digital media environments.